 There have been some fascinating developments regarding osteoporosis recently.
-Important new technology in DEXA scan machines reveals some shady connections, and Merck actually loses a lawsuit.
+Important new technology in DXA scan machines reveals some shady connections, and Merck actually loses a lawsuit.
 Milk is in the news once again as one of the most recommended – and least necessary – beverages for kids and adults.

 Let’s get started with the latest news.

-Hologic has launched “Horizon,” a totally redesigned DEXA machine that does far more than provide bone scans.
+Hologic has launched “Horizon,” a totally redesigned DXA machine that does far more than provide bone scans.
 Horizon also takes on obesity and heart disease.
 Plus it fine-tunes bone scanning capabilities in an attempt to help the Medical Establishment continue to prescribe bisphosphonates, the popular osteoporosis drugs that are riddled with devastating side effects.

 “Built on Hologic proprietary technologies, the Horizon platform offers expanded technical capabilities, workflow efficiencies and improved design components to meet clinician needs now and into the future. … The global impact of osteoporosis, cardiovascular disease, and obesity-related problems is serious and costly. …